-In a volatile economy, companies also need to keep costs down.
-Time-to-hire and time-to-productivity are always a focus for many talent teams, and even more so during a downturn or difficult time.
+As well, time-to-hire and time-to-productivity are always a focus for many talent teams, and even more so during a difficult time or recovering from an economic downturn.

 What sets successful and agile organizations apart from those that face inertia is the ability to develop strategies that can easily adapt and evolve with the changing world of work.
 Here, we outline several ways to overcome the talent acquisition challenges of today so companies can gain access to the right skills to succeed and thrive in the future.

 Finding the right talent with the skills to meet business needs today and in the future is becoming more of a challenge.
 For a while now, companies have invested in technologies such as AI and automation to increase efficiency and drive productivity and performance.
 Before the pandemic, McKinsey claimed that technical skills will experience the most growth and demand in the future, including both basic and more advanced digital skills.
-The pandemic has fast-tracked digital transformations in companies to overcome business challenges today and adapt to the new reality.
-Companies across the world swiftly migrated their physical channels online.
-For example, healthcare providers have moved rapidly to telehealth models, insurers to self-service claims assessments, and retailers to contactless shopping and delivery.
+The pandemic fast-tracked digital transformations in companies to overcome business challenges today and adapt to the new reality, for example, businesses moved their physical channels online.
+Healthcare providers moved rapidly to telehealth models, insurers to self-service claims assessments, and retailers to contactless shopping and delivery.

 However, the demand for higher cognitive, social, and emotional skills is also expected to rise as creativity, collaboration, adaptability, and emotional intelligence are now needed to be successful in nearly every role, according to LinkedIn.
 Companies now need to hire talent with the right mix of skills to drive new operating models forward.